 Dental Care for Older People: Designed to help Therapists plan and deliver high quality and person centred dental care to meet the oral health needs of an ageing population.

-Two-day Residential: Topics covered include radiation protection and radiography skills, anaesthesia techniques, use of rubber dams, modern caries management and pulpotomies.
+Two-day Educational and Team Building Event: Topics covered include radiation protection and radiography skills, anaesthesia techniques, use of rubber dams, modern caries management and pulpotomies.

 Anterior Composites: A hands-on event held at Wexham Park Hospital designed to help Therapists understand and demonstrate how to remove carious tooth and understanding treatement options.

 Periodontics in Practice: Designed to help Trainees understand the aetiology of periodontal disease, diagnosis and management.